larscom/gitlab-ci-dashboard/README.md

 ![Preview](https://github.com/larscom/gitlab-ci-dashboard/blob/master/.github/img/preview.png)

-> Gitlab CI Dashboard will provide you a global overview of all pipeline statuses in Gitlab.
+> Gitlab CI Dashboard will provide you a global overview of all pipelines and their status in Gitlab.

 ## 👉 [Demo](https://gitlab-ci-dashboard.larscom.nl)